 Renewable Energy Generation

-In 2016, a total of 110,900 MWh of electricity was generated in Wakefield district from renewable sources (excluding energy from incinerating municipal solid waste).
-Around 17% of renewable generation was from solar, while the largest contribution was from burning landfill gas (see chart opposite).
+In 2017, a total of 123,200 MWh of electricity was generated in Wakefield district from renewable sources (excluding energy from incinerating municipal solid waste).
+Around 17% of this renewable generation was from solar, while the largest contribution was from burning plant biomass (see chart opposite).
 The capacity for generation rose threefold as the new Ferrybridge Multifuel 1 plant became fully operational in July 2015.
 A second Multifuel plant at Ferrybridge is under construction.
 A 500 kW hydro scheme started generation at Kirkthorpe, near Wakefield, in November 2016 and second 500 kW hydro project on the River Aire near Knottingley started generation in September 2017.
 Further information on these hydro schemes can be found at Barn Energy